adihegde540/adihegde540/README.md

-- 👋 Hi, My name is Aditya Hegde, Biomedical Engineer specialized in Cardiac Devices
+- 👋 Hi, My name is Aditya Hegde, Biomedical Engineer, IBHRE CERTIFIED, Master’s Graduate in Biomedical Engineering, proficient in Advanced Heart Failure and Cardiac Rhythm Management Devices.

 <!---
 adihegde540/adihegde540 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.